56bar56/finalProject/README.md

     git clone https://github.com/56bar56/finalProject.git

 2. Open in **Android Studio** and build the project.
-3. Ensure the **server repository** is running for full backend functionality: [Server Repo](https://github.com/56bar56/serverFinalProject)
+3. Ensure the **server repository** is running for full backend functionality, you can clone it's repository here:  https://github.com/56bar56/serverFinalProject.git
 4. Run on an emulator or Android device.

 ---